codingburgas/2425-11-g-pp-student-practices-assignment-gradeup/README.md

 - 🏫 School and program browsing
 - ⭐ Favorites system to save and compare schools
 >You can view the full list of user stories [HERE](documentation/UserStories_GradeUp.docx).
 ---
+## 🔧 Configuration Options

+- **Email Verification Toggle** - You can disable email verification by setting `DISABLE_EMAIL_VERIFICATION=true` in your `.env` file
+- **Recommendation Engine** - Enhanced algorithm provides personalized university and program recommendations
+- **Database Configuration** - Supports both SQLite for development and SQL Server for production

+---
 # 🚀 AI Module Integration (Quick Summary)